Chaffelson/nipyapi/README.rst

 ---------------

 | This project leverages the `nifi-python-swagger-client <https://github.com/Chaffelson/nifi-python-swagger-client>`_ to maintain version compatibility with NiFi releases
-| Currently we are testing against NiFi version 1.2 - 1.5
+| Currently we are testing against NiFi version 1.2 - 1.5, and NiFi-Registry version 0.1.0
 | If you require a different version please raise an `issue <https://github.com/Chaffelson/nipyapi/issues>`_

 Requirements